fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 ## Data Broker Core Database Reference

-The DATA Act broker uses the following databases; the models and setup scripts for all of them live in the DATA Act core project.

-* `error_data` - Holds file level errors in the `file` table, along with information about number of row level errors of each type in the `error_metadata` table.
-A complete list of every separate occurrence can be found in the error report csv file.
-* `job_tracker` - Holds information on all validation and upload jobs, including status of jobs and relations between jobs.
-The `job` table is the main place to get this information and provides file name/type, status of the job, the job's associated submission, and the table in which the results are located.
-The `job_dependency` table details precedence constraints between jobs, giving the job IDs for both the prerequisite and the dependent job.
-* `user_manager` - Holds a mapping between user names and user IDs to be used for providing submission history information to a user.
-* `validation` - Contains data submissions and the schema, rules, and domain values those submissions are validated against.
-Currently, all user-submitted data lands in this database with the exception of rows that fail a type check.
+The DATA Act broker uses a single database (called `data_broker`) to track broker users, jobs and submissions, validation errors, and domain information needed to run data validations.

-* `job_queue` - Holds queue of jobs to be sent to validator
+In addition, there is a `job_queue` database that holds a queue of jobs to be sent to the validator.

 ## DATA Act Core Project Layout